tjanson/docs/content/blog/eks-oidc/index.md

 an object to a bucket with the AWS SDK, it will need write access to S3.

-When a Pod is launched with a particular Service Account, the OIDC provider works with Kubernetes to verify the Pod's identity, and in turn collaborates with the [AWS Secure Token Service (STS)][aws-sts] to grant the Pod temporary credentials to use with the IAM role.
+When a Pod is launched with a particular Service Account, the OIDC provider works with Kubernetes to verify the Pod's identity, and in turn, collaborates with the [AWS Secure Token Service (STS)][aws-sts] to grant the Pod temporary credentials to use with the IAM role.